For Parents: Shopping for Healthy Foods for Your Child

 Remember: You are the parent.
 Your role is to see that healthy foods make up the biggest part of your food list.
 Set the rules and stick to them.

-Let your child pick out one food item for him- or herself.
-Don't restrict what kind of food your child picks out, even if it is a sugary snack.
+Let your child pick one food item for him- or herself.
+Don't restrict what kind of food your child picks, even if it is a sugary snack.
 But do limit the item to a small size.
 Allow your child to pick one small food item per week if you shop for food more often.

 Shop when the store is not so crowded, like midmorning or later at night.
 You and your child won't spend as much time in line in front of the candy bars.
 Also, don't shop hungry.
 Try to shop after a regular meal or filling snack.